casavo/jolteon/README.md

     - `fields_raw_mapping` should be filled with the mapping of the metrics and the dimensions you have changed.
 If you haven't changed any metric or dimension, you can also leave it empty.

     - `query_ids` should be filled with the ids of the charts you want to affect when updating the database.
-If you don't known what are the ids of the charts (and you probably won't the first time), you can run `jolteon get-ids --connection-params-from-env`.
+If you don't known what are the ids of the charts (and you probably won't the first time), you can run `jolteon get-ids`.
 You will be presented with a table containing the id, the name and the workspace of all the charts of your Lightdash instance.

-3. Run `jolteon update-db config.yaml --connection-params-from-env`.
+3. Run `jolteon update-db config.yaml`.